The quiet restlessness of people who want more from life

 Oh, no.

-It’s called having a positive mindset.
-A life philosophy that has taught you to enjoy the journey, not just the destination.
+It’s called having a positive mindset — a life philosophy that has taught you to enjoy the journey, not just the destination.

 And those little detours?

-Well, sometimes they’re exactly what you needed to get to where you wanted to go all along.
+Sometimes they’re exactly what you needed to get to where you wanted to go all along.
 You just didn’t realize it at the time.

 Something that brings us to the final point of the list…